IRS Direct File: File taxes for free directly with IRS

-Sign-in to access your IRS Direct File account with ID.me
+Sign in to IRS Direct File

-You're eligible if you live in a participating state and have certain types of income, credits and deductions.
+You can use Direct File if you lived and worked in a participating state and report certain income, credits and deductions.

 • Alaska